 I have lots of experience with a multitude of breastfeeding issues including: tongue tie, flat/inverted nipples, insufficient glandular tissue, reflux, colic, food intolerances, thrush, mastitis, milk supply and sore/cracked nipples.

-Of great importance to me is empowering a mother to make her own decision on how to feed and care for her baby.
+Of great importance to me is guiding parents to make their own choices on how to feed and care for their baby.